 In July, our new residents receive introductory lectures reviewing basic concepts ranging from normal histology to laboratory safety.
 In June, the rising PGY-2s receive a special orientation as they prepare to take call.
 AP and CP rotations are integrated throughout the four year curriculum and the schedules are flexible so that residents may complete electives or subspecialty rotations during the second year.
 AP and CP topics are covered during our daily 8:00 a.m. didactics, many of which incorporate active learning.
 Weekly morning report also provides a formal learning opportunity for residents on CP rotations.

 Research is encouraged and residents are supported if their work is accepted for presentation at a national meeting.
 Each spring brings our annual resident research symposium.
 A visiting faculty member participates, residents present their work, awards are given, and the day is capped off with our graduation banquet.
 We have other social events throughout the year and a bowling party in July has become a tradition.
-Residents receive laptops, a book fund, and complimentary access to ExpertPath.
+Residents receive a microscope, laptop, generous book and travel fund, free parking, and complimentary access to ExpertPath.
 Our residents also benefit from the low cost of living and high quality of life Little Rock provides.
 Little Rock has an amazing food scene, minor league baseball, a symphony and repertory theater, and several microbreweries are popping up.
 Biking, hiking, fishing, and camping are all outdoor activities enjoyed by our residents and faculty.
 Finally, our state parks can’t be missed!

 Susanne Jeffus, M.D.